-Animations can work very well and have the similar rules to the standard flip – so avoid big contrasting colours and have some sort of texture in the background to try and hide the ghosting.
+Animations can work very well and have similar rules to the standard flip – so avoid big contrasting colours and have some sort of texture in the background to try and hide the ghosting.

 If you can have an image that loops this can provide the best result as there is no start or end to the motion which gives a nice effect.
-We can produce animation from HD footage but this will depend on the size and lens used – please ask for more details if needed.
+We can produce an animation from HD footage but this will depend on the size and lens used – please ask for more details if needed.

 Thank you for the A5 window stickers this week, they looked great!